Skip to Content

 For example, under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), Pub.
 L. No. 96-510 (codified at 42 U.S.C. § 9601-57), the EPA may notify a "potentially responsible party" (PRP) of potential CERCLA liability by sending what has been come to be known as a "PRP letter."
 When the insured receives such a letter, is the CGL insurer obligated to hire a lawyer to defend the agency proceedings, even though, technically, there is no lawsuit yet?

-The answer to that question depends on the court's interpretation of the defense provision of the 1973 insuring agreement, which reads:
+The answer to that question depends on the court's interpretation of the defense provision of the 1973 insuring agreement, which reads as follows.

 [T]he company shall have the … duty to defend any suit against the insured seeking damages on account of such bodily injury or property damage, even if any of the allegations of the suit are groundless, false or fraudulent, and may make such investigation and settlement of any claim or suit as it deems expedient[.]